lip6-lisp/control-plane/README.md

 		+ site name.
 		+ key for map-register messages.
 NB: the key is case sensitive and must not include spaces.
 		+ EID IP prefixes the site can register.
+	+ One or more <rtr /> sections: each section includes the information for one RTR used for LISP-NAT.

 	d.
 DDT node and MR configuration file (opencp_mr.xml) includes:
 	+ <geid> section: the IP prefix(es) the node is delegated.
 The IP ranges must not overlap.
 	NB: if the node is a DDT root, then it is here configured as being delegated for 0.0.0.0/0 (IPv4) and 0::/0 (IPv6).
 	+ One or more <eid> sections: each section contains the information for one delegated prefix.
 	Special <eid> sections with prefix equal 0.0.0.0/0 or 0::/0 are for DDT root nodes.

 	e.
 RTR configuration file (pencp_rtr.xml) includes:
 	+ <mapresolve> section: list of MRs the RTR can send map-requests.
 	+ One or more <eid> sections: each section includes the information for EID-prefix pass over RTR.

 4. To start the program the first time, use 'service opencp start' or '/etc/rc.d/opencp_service start' command or run it manually by ./opencp -f [<path_to_opencp.conf>]

 5. To let the program autostart when rebooting, edit the /etc/rc.conf adding the following line: